 Sleep disturbance is common.
 If your sleep pattern changes try not to fret about it and still make sure you get enough rest.

-If you're unable to move through your grief, or are concerned about the wellbeing of a child who isn't coping well take a look at how to access our counselling.
+If you're unable to move through your grief, or are concerned about the wellbeing of a child who isn't coping well take a look the information about support available, or keep watching this space for details of our service launch in Autumn.